 If you or a loved one is disabled and unable to work, you or they may be entitled to collect Social Security Disability Benefits.
-Therefore, you should hire the best RI Social Security Disability Lawyer you can find.
-Our firm charges no legal fees until you win your RI SSD Claim and receive past due benefits.
-Call us toll free 24/7 at 1-800-992-6878 or contact us online for a free consultation with one of our RI Social Security Disability Attorneys.
+Our lawyers have years of experience handling SSD claims from start to finish and we charge no legal fees until you win your case and receive past due benefits.
+We charge only 25% of past due benefits after you win your case and nothing if we don’t win your case.
+Call us toll free 24/7 or contact us online for a free consultation.

 What are the Differences Between SSD and SSI?

 RI Social Security Disability (SSD) is a federal program that is available for individuals who are unable to work because they are disabled.
-SSD pays an amount monthly to an individual who has paid enough income tax to qualify for benefits.
+SSD pays an amount each month to individuals who have paid enough income tax to qualify for benefits.
 The person’s doctor needs to agree that the disability will last for at least one year.
-The process for applying is complicated and therefore speaking with an experienced Social Security attorney is important for your success.
+The process for applying is complicated and therefore speaking with an experienced attorney is important for your success.

 About Social Security Disability & SSI